fbpx

 How To Know What You’re Looking For

 Knowing your podcast’s purpose is going to be the first step in discovering what you’re looking for in a podcast guest.
-Many podcasts have a niche topic of demographic they are trying to reach.
+Many podcasts have a niche topic or demographic they are trying to reach.

 For example, Clocking In is a podcast for entrepreneurs and professionals.
 But in many episodes, we dive deeper into podcast education.
 Often the audience of Clocking In is primarily made up of entrepreneurs and professionals but also podcast hosts.